anxiousazure/anxiousazure/README.md

 Also also!!
 I have. recently. gotten into Cookie Run Kingdom.
 Which initially was supposed to be just a fun little idle game for me.
 And then I got invested in the lore of the cookie game.
 So.
 Uh.
 Smiles.
 Whoops???

+And!!
+The other current hyperfixation is Vampires SMP!
+It's got me in a chokehold and it is so so sooo interesting to me... chewing excitedly on the characters and the lore...

 ![Fan Art Comment Deco_DoDoPonArt](https://github.com/user-attachments/assets/3bce9ce4-ed0e-4cf7-a7a4-b059dd2887f7)

 Other things about me...